Amzzy78/quiz_game/README.md

 Seperate functions for readability.

-Create a dictionary to hold all the qestions and answers.
+Create a dictionary to hold all the questions and answers.
-Create a lists of lists for the answers.
+Create a lists of lists for the answers with the key value pairs(A,B,C,D).

 website content: https://fantasticfungi.com/the-mush-room/mushroom-folklore-the-mushroom-folklore-of-ireland/